bevyengine/bevy/CONTRIBUTING.md

 More complex demonstrations of functionality are also welcome, but for now belong in community tutorials or template games.

-Check out [awesome-bevy](https://github.com/bevyengine/awesome-bevy) for a place to put your tutorials, tools, templates and crates!
+Check out [awesome-bevy](https://github.com/bevyengine/awesome-bevy) for a place to put your tutorials, tools, templates, crates and plugins!

 ### Reviewing others work

-With the sheer volume of activity in Bevy's community, reviewing others work and helping it improve is one of the most valuable things you can do.
+With the sheer volume of activity in Bevy's community, reviewing others work with the aim of improving it is one of the most valuable things you can do.
-You don't need to be an Elder Rustacean to be useful here: anyone can catch issues of missing tests, unclear docs, logic errors or so on.
+You don't need to be an Elder Rustacean to be useful here: anyone can catch issues of missing tests, unclear docs, logic errors and so on.
 If you have unusual skills (e.g. advanced familiarity with `unsafe` code, rendering knowledge or web development experience) or personal experience with a problem, try to prioritize those areas to ensure we can get appropriate expertise where we need it.

 Focus on giving constructive, actionable feedback that results in real improvements to code quality or end-user experience.
 If you don't understand why an approach was taken, please ask!

 Small changes work well as comments or in-line suggestions on specific lines of codes.
-Larger changes deserve a comment in the main thread, or a pull request to the original author's branch (but mention that you've made one).
+Larger changes deserve a comment in the main thread, or a pull request to the original author's branch (but please mention that you've made one).
 When in doubt about a matter of architectural philosophy, refer back to [*What we're trying to build*](https://github.com/bevy-engine/bevy/blob/main/CONTRIBUTING.md#what-were-trying-to-build) for guidance.

 Once you're happy with the work and feel you're reasonably qualified to assess quality in this particular area, leave your `Approved` review on the PR so we can mark it as `ready-for-cart`.